To search within this page for a word or phrase, use CTRL+F or Command+F.

-The chair of any graduate degree committee must be a member of the Berkeley Division of the Academic Senate in the student’s degree granting program.
+The chair of any graduate degree committee must be a member of the Berkeley Division of the Academic Senate in the student’s degree granting program (see beginning of Section F4.7).
 A student’s Qualifying Examination chair cannot serve subsequently as the student’s Dissertation Chair, but may serve as a student’s Dissertation Co-Chair if the other Co-Chair is from the same degree granting program.

-There cannot be Co-Chairs for the Qualifying Exam.
+There cannot be two Co-Chairs for the Qualifying Exam.
 There may be two Co-Chairs instead of one Chair for a Master’s Thesis Committee or a Dissertation Committee.
-One co-chair must be a member of the Berkeley Academic Senate in the student’s degree granting program.
+One co-chair must be a member of the Berkeley Academic Senate in the student’s degree granting program (see beginning of Section F4.7).
 The second Co-Chair may be a Berkeley Academic Senate member in the student’s degree granting program, a Berkeley Academic Senate member outside the student’s degree granting program, or an approved non-Academic Senate member.
-See Section F4.9 for further information about exceptions allowing non-Senate committee members,
+See Section F4.9 for further information about exceptions allowing non-Senate committee members.

 The Academic Senate Representative